TPV: Parameter Perturbations Through the Lens of Test Prediction Variance: Parameter Perturbation Sources

 \paragraph{Pathological Cases} Two pathological regimes are worth noting w.r.t.
 Eq.~\ref{eq:tpv-eq38}. (i) When the linearized system around $w^\star$ interpolates the noisy labels (e.g., $J\delta w=\varepsilon$ with full row rank), both the training TPV and the label-noise TPV in Eq.~\ref{eq:tpv-eq38} collapse to $\sigma_\varepsilon^2$ (or to $0$ as $\sigma_\varepsilon^2\!\to\!0$) if the training and test distributions match.
 TPV stability then holds trivially, but TPV becomes uninformative across architectures. (ii) When $\sigma_\varepsilon^2$ is sufficiently large that the noisy solution either leaves the linearization regime (breaking the assumptions of Theorem \ref{thm:tpv-label}) or induces a large $\mathrm{Tr}(C)$ making the upper bound in Theorem \ref{thm:tpv-trace-stability} weak, it can both cause TPV stability to break.
 The non-degenerate, small-but-finite noise regime—where \textbf{interpolation does not occur and sufficiently small perturbations are used, and the min-norm solution is achieved}—is the regime in which label noise TPV exhibits meaningful geometric dependence and is useful.
-On a related note, SGD in deep networks may not find the min-norm solution in $\delta w$ and is a proxy for the true optimization problem.
-See Appendix~\ref{app:label-noise-interpretation} and \ref{app:label-noise-computation} for a detailed discussion on the label noise TPV object.
+However, it is not feasible to find this exact solution for modern deep networks.
+See Appendix~\ref{app:label-noise-interpretation} and \ref{app:label-noise-computation} for a detailed discussion on the label noise TPV object, and \ref{sec_label_noise_algorithm} for a practical label noise TPV estimation algorithm.